hopchouinard/Claraforge/why-it-works/META-HumanCognitionBridge.md

 ## 7. Final Nudge

 Machines crunch tokens; humans crave narratives.
-Claraverse stitches the two with humor, structure, and shameless over‑sharing.  **Use the bridge, improve the bridge, and never build plain docs again.**
+Claraforge stitches the two with humor, structure, and shameless over‑sharing.  **Use the bridge, improve the bridge, and never build plain docs again.**

 *Remember: a memorable repo is a used repo.*